A Unified Framework for 3D Point Cloud Visual Grounding: Introduction

 As shown in Fig. \ref{fig_intro}, the fundamental concept behind 3DRefTR entails an extension of a well-established 3DREC model, capitalizing on pre-existing query embeddings and visual tokens derived from the 3DREC model to construct a dedicated mask branch.
 This strategic approach effectively mitigates the additional computational cost that would arise from the integration of 3DRES capability.
 To further alleviate the computational burden associated with feature upsampling within the mask branch, we introduce the incorporation of superpoints \cite{superpoint}.
 This introduces two primary advantages: i) Exploiting the inherent associations between the superpoints and point cloud to eliminate the intensive computation on high-resolution visual features during the upsampling process; ii) Leveraging heterogeneous CPU-GPU parallelism enables simultaneous CPU-driven superpoint generation while the GPU focuses on generating visual tokens, equivalently achieving the upsampling process.
 With the integration of the superpoint mask branch, 3DRefTR seamlessly unifies the capabilities of 3DREC and 3DRES with only a 6\% addition latency against the original 3DREC model.
 Furthermore, the synergistic effect of unifying these two closely related tasks within a single model leads to mutual enhancement.

-To sum up, the main contributions of this paper are as follows: \begin{itemize} \item \textbf{Unified Framework for 3D Visual Grounding}: We introduce the 3D Referring Transformer (3DRefTR), a pioneering framework that concurrently addresses both 3DREC and 3DRES tasks.
-Extensive experiments demonstrate that within our architecture, both tasks mutually enhance each other. \item \textbf{Efficient Superpoint Mask Branch}: Incorporating the superpoint mask branch into the 3DREC model, 3DRefTR delivers enhanced 3DRES and 3DREC capabilities with just a 6\% latency increase compared to the original 3DREC model. \item \textbf{Superior performance on the benchmarks}: Empirical results on the ScanRefer dataset show that 3DRefTR outperforms the leading 3DRES method by a margin of 12.43\% in mIoU and exceeds the state-of-the-art 3DREC method by 0.6\% in Acc@0.25IoU. \end{itemize}
+To sum up, the main contributions of this paper are as follows: \begin{itemize} \item \textbf{Efficient Superpoint Mask Branch}: Observing the heavy computational load of upsampling in 3DRES, we approach the issue through introducing the Superpoint Mask Branch, which shifts the upsampling computation to the CPU while the GPU processes the backbone features, thus enhancing efficiency. \item \textbf{Unified Framework for 3D Visual Grounding}: With the proposed superpoint mask branch, this paper further introduces the 3D Referring Transformer (3DRefTR).
+It is a pioneering framework that concurrently addresses both 3DREC and 3DRES tasks simultaneously.
+3DRefTR delivers enhanced 3DRES and 3DREC capabilities with just a 6\% latency increase compared to the original 3DREC model. \item \textbf{Superior performance on both tasks}: Empirical results on the ScanRefer dataset show that 3DRefTR outperforms the leading 3DRES method by a margin of 12.43\% in mIoU and exceeds the state-of-the-art 3DREC method by 0.6\% in Acc@0.25IoU. \end{itemize}